 - 22.1.
-All staff and governors are provided with data protection training as part of their induction process. - 22.2.
+From September 2020, all staff will be provided with data protection training as part of their induction process. - 22.2.
 Data protection will also form part of continuing professional development, where changes to legislation, guidance or the school's processes make it necessary.

-23. School Support service and PD Outreach Provision
+23. School Support Service and PD Outreach Provision

 - 23.1.
-School support service and PD outreach provision (collectively known as 'Specialist Support Team [SST]) will comply with Chadsgrove policy regarding GDPR regulations. - 23.2.
-All data held by the SST will be stored securely in the following manner: - Paper locked filing cabinets - Electronic secure password protected dedicated server and/or secure encrypted external drives - 23.3.
-Data will be held and shared in accordance with GDPR regulations as detailed in our Data Privacy Statement.
+The School Support Service and PD Outreach provision (collectively known as 'Specialist Support Team [SST) will comply with Chadsgrove policy regarding GDPR regulations. - 23.2.
+All data held by the SST will be stored securely in the following manner: - Paper locked filing cabinets - Electronic secure password protected dedicated server and/or secure encrypted external drives

+- 23.3.
+Data will be held and shared in accordance with GDPR regulations as detailed in the Data Privacy Statement.
 Data expiration dates will be logged and, when reaching this point, will be destroyed securely in line with GDPR guidelines. - 23.4.
-Data will only be shared with persons and organisations detailed within our privacy notice.
-Data privacy notices will be requested, and held on file, from any third party organisation with whom data is shared. - 23.5.
-Staff (including associate staff, supply staff and employed staff) will ensure that data will be handled in a secure manner in line with Chadsgrove policy.
+Data will only be shared with persons and organisations detailed within the privacy notice.
+Data privacy notices are requested, and held on file, from any third party organisation with whom data is shared. - 23.5.
+Staff (including associate staff, supply staff and employed staff) will ensure that data is handled in a secure manner in line with Chadsgrove policy.
 Where data is required to be used away from Chadsgrove, it will need to be held on a secure device (with adequate encryption in line with Chadsgrove policy). - 23.6.
-Data (e.g. reports) may only be shared via Worcestershire's Children's Services Portal, Egress or via secure remote server access.
+Data (e.g. reports) may only be shared via the Worcestershire Children's Services Portal, Egress or via secure remote server access.
 Where paperwork requires a physical signature rather than an electronic one (e.g. JCQ Form 8) staff are required to ensure that this is only completed onsite at Chadsgrove. - 23.7.
 All recruitment and employment paperwork for staff will be held in line with the main Chadsgrove School staffing and recruitment policy.
 Staff will be expected to adhere to Chadsgrove policies whilst undertaking any work on behalf of the SST. - 23.8.
-Identification badges staff are expected to hold a form of photographic ID whilst undertaking work for the SST.
+Staff are expected to hold a form of photographic ID whilst undertaking work for the SST.
 Chadsgrove Teaching School and/or Worcestershire County Council ID badges will be provided, however should staff not wish for their data to be held for this purpose, they will be responsible for seeking a suitable alternative form of photographic ID in line with Chadsgrove policy.